USEPA/CRACMM/docs/_sources/sphinx/README.md.txt

     ```
     If you do not have such environment set up, click [here](#environment-setup) to learn how to set one up.

-2. `cd` to the root directory of your local CRACMM repository.

-3. If you have made changes on your remote CRACMM repository and your local repository is not up to date, merge the changes into the `main` branch of your local repository.
-To do this, enter the following commands:
-    ```
-    git switch main
-    git merge origin main
-    ```
+2. `cd` to the root directory of your local fork of the CRACMM repository.
+It is important that you use your personal fork of the repository instead of the USEPA/CRACMM repository.
+Because the remainder of this tutorial will be discusing actions on your fork, any use of `origin` will be in reference to your remote fork of the CRACMM repository on GitHub, not USEPA/CRACMM.

-4. Once the `main` branch of the repository is up to date with all the changes you would like to include on the website, you also need to make those changes appear on the `CRACMMdocs` branch.
+3. Once the `main` branch of the repository is up to date with all the changes you would like to include on the website, you also need to make those changes appear on the `CRACMMdocs` branch.
 For this to work, you need to already have the `CRACMMdocs` branch on your local repository.
 If you do not, follow the steps in the bullet points below:

     * If your remote repository does not have a `CRACMMdocs` branch yet, you will need to sync your remote repository with the USEPA/CRACMM repository.